patriciogonzalezvivo/thebookofshaders/12/README.md

     ...
 ```

 Note in the following code that we are not longer using ```min``` to calculate the closest distance but a regular ```if``` statement.
 Why?
-Because we actually want to do something every time a new closer point apears, store it position (lines 32 to 37).
+Because we actually want to do something every time a new closer point appears, store it position (lines 32 to 37).

 <div class="codeAndCanvas" data="vorono-00.frag"></div>

-Note how the color of the moving cell (hook to the mouse position) change color acording it position.
+Note how the color of the moving cell (hook to the mouse position) change color according it position.
 That's because the color is assigned using the value (position) of the closes point.

 Like we did before now is time to scale this up, switching to [Steven Worley's paper approach](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
 Try implementing it your self.
 You can use the help of the following example by clicking on it.